Egypt moves to seal Gaza tunnelsComment on this story

 Morsi announced a state of national mourning and visited the scene of the attack on Monday along with top army and intelligence officials.

 Roads were blocked on Tuesday near the main military mosque in Cairo, which was packed with mourners who shouted and jostled to be near the coffins of the dead security guards draped in Egyptian flags.
 Outside, hundreds prayed in the midday sun.

-Thousands, many holding flowers, had gathered by the time the bodies were carried from the mosque for burial.
+Thousands, many holding flowers, had gathered by the time the bodies were carried from the mosque on the way for burial.

 Morsi won election as the candidate of the Muslim Brotherhood but has resisted critics' efforts to paint him as its pawn, officially quitting its political party when he took office and saying he is the president of all Egyptians.

 The Brotherhood on Monday blamed Israeli intelligence for the attack, an allegation that was dismissed by Israel, and one that Morsi is unlikely to champion as he tries to cement a reputation as a safe pair of hands in diplomacy. - Reuters